+PREALGEBRA: INTEGERS

-PREALGEBRA: INTEGERS 1 UNIT PREREQUISITE: MATH 942 or MATH 942C or eligibility for MATH 952 as determined through the SBVC assessment process.
+PREREQUISITE: MATH 942 or MATH 942C or eligibility for MATH 952 as determined through the SBVC assessment process.

 This is the first course of a sequence emphasizing prealgebra topics including properties of real numbers, operations with integers, an introduction to variables, and simplifying algebraic expressions by adding subtracting, multiplying and dividing polynomials.

-MATH 952B
+Not Applicable to Associate Degree

-PREALGEBRA: FRACTIONS 1 UNIT PREREQUISITE: MATH 952A.
+MATH 952B PREALGEBRA: FRACTIONS PREREQUISITE: MATH 952A.
 LECTURE: 1 contact hour per week.